jasonleewilson/countdowntill/README.md

+## About Countdowntill app
-Created this Countdowntill app in React to count down till date.
+Created in React to count either default or input date time remaining until date.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).